How much of writing is re-writing? How much of living is re-living?

 I remember how deep and soft and sound she was.
 Like a round belly—lay your cheek down and forget.
 Forget the boys.
 Forget the rim around your eyes turning red.
 Lay your troubled head down.

-I remember her kicking up dust, saying run.
+Mama-nature kicking up dust, saying run.
 Run across the desert.
 Break a rock.
 Make noise.

 You’ll find a land of milk and honey.
 Walk the edge of an ocean that is swallowing up the coast.